LivePersonInc/developer-center/pages/documents/guides/StructuredContent/overview.md

 ### Overview

 Our messaging solution allows to send messages in a variety of ways: you can send simple text and images, or use our structured content templates to build your own layout with images, buttons and multiple actions in one message.
-The following document lists the different types of entries available for use with such a layout and includes templates for how to write hem in JSON.
+The following document lists the different types of entries available for use with such a layout and includes templates for how to write them in JSON.

+You can use [this tool](https://livepersoninc.github.io/json-pollock/editor/) to render your JSON in advance and get a sense of how your card will look.

 ### Specifications